mcartoixa/GeoSIK/src/ReadMe.txt

 - Serialization:
 	* Serialization objects found in the Library project have been generated with [LinqToXsd] <http://linqtoxsd.codeplex.com/> with a command line like the following:
 LinqToXsd.exe iso\19139\20070417\gmd\gmd.xsd /config:LinqToXsd.config.xml /enableServiceReference
-	* Original XML schemas can be found online at http://schemas.opengis.net/.
+	* Original XML schemas can be found online at http://schemas.opengis.net/ or http://eden.ign.fr/
 	* LinqToXsd configuration looks like the following:
 <Configuration xmlns="http://www.microsoft.com/xml/schema/linq">
   <Namespaces>